-At the 2017 FGS Conference, I was inspired by Judy Russell and her presentation entitled “Rainbows and Kaleidoscopes: Inclusion as a Society and Corporate Genealogical Standard.”
-Judy, The Legal Genealogist, a well-respected professional holding significant community status, was telling her own industry to become more inclusive of diversity.
-All our ancestors were not white, heterosexual, Christians that came to New England from Europe.
+In 2017, Judy Russell, known as The Legal Genealogist, delivered a compelling presentation at the FGS Conference in Pittsburgh titled “Rainbows and Kaleidoscopes: Inclusion as a Society and Corporate Genealogical Standard.”
+Her call for diversity and inclusivity within the genealogical profession resonated deeply, challenging the narrative that all ancestors fit a homogeneous mold of white, heterosexual Christians arriving in New England from Europe.
 It was past time for the genealogical profession to embrace diversity, developing more resources that would attract everyone to our endeavor.
 People of all cultures would feel included only when they found welcoming resources that spoke to their experiences.

-As a gay, Latino, Californian, Judy’s message resonated profoundly.
-I left Pittsburgh that year ready to start something.
-I was full of ideas but what felt most at home was LGBTQ Genealogy.
+I wanted to provide a resource speaking to the Queer experience that helped genealogists recognize the rainbow flags in their trees.
 I wanted people to realize that not all their ancestors were straight.
-I wanted to provide a resource speaking to the Queer experience that helped genealogists recognize the rainbow flags in their own trees.
 I found further inspiration in the online writings of LGBTQ pioneers Thomas MacEntee, Michael J. Leclerc, and Kim Cotton.
-But there were scant genealogy sources that educated about my peoples’ experience.
+But there were scant genealogy sources that educated about my people’s experience.

 What else happened in 2020